andrewleachtx/nova/README.md

 2. You will need [cmake](https://cmake.org/download/) as well if you do not have it.

 ### Initialize Submodules
+If you didn't pull with the `--recursive` flag, get the submodules.

 1. Run `git submodule update --init`

 ### Building